matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 Messages sent using this module are not encrypted.
 Messages can be encrypted using the `E2E module`_.

-Clients should sanitise **all keys** for unsafe HTML to prevent Cross-Site Scripting (XSS) attacks.
+Clients should sanitise **all displayed keys** for unsafe HTML to prevent Cross-Site Scripting (XSS) attacks.
 This includes room names and topics.

 .. _`E2E module`: `module:e2e`_